 If you go to Annapolis and don’t spend some time cruising on the water, I will have no choice but to call you a Silly Billy.
 The only excuse would be if you go to Annapolis in January, but why would you want to do that?
 All the tourist attractions will be closed and all the seafood will be stuck underneath the ice, so the only thing there will be to do is attend meetings of the Maryland General Assembly.

-During the summer, there are many cruises you can take, but I chose this one because it lasts from 4:30-6 and I find that those are precisely the hours when I want to be sitting peacefully on a boat looking at a lighthouse.
+During the summer, there are many cruises you can take, but I chose this one because it leaves in the late afternoon and I find that those are precisely the hours when I want to be sitting peacefully on a boat looking at the water.

-You probably don’t think there’s a lot to know about a lighthouses; they’re just some old houses with lights in them.
-Well, Internet Stranger, allow me to enlighten you.
+You probably don’t think there’s a lot to know about a bunch of water off the coast of Maryland.
+Well, allow me to enlighten you!

 24 Hours in Annapolis